-But often, churches might ask the question, “Why should we hire a bookkeeper?” when they can forgo the services of a professional in order to keep things ‘in-house’ and cost-effective.
+But often, churches might ask the question, “why should we hire a bookkeeper?” when they can forgo the services of a professional to keep things ‘in-house’ and cost-effective.
 However, a bookkeeper can actually be a cost-effective solution because hiring a professional to handle their finances may save them money in the long run.

 Sounds too good to be true, right?
-Hear us out.
+But hear us out.

 What A Church Bookkeeper Can Do